-WASHINGTON, February 15, 2017 – The World Bank today approved an International Development Association (IDA)* Credit and an IDA Scale Up Facility Credit in the total amount of $486 million equivalent for rehabilitation and upgrading of electricity transmission substations and lines.
+WASHINGTON, February 15, 2018 – The World Bank today approved an International Development Association (IDA)* Credit and an IDA

 “The Federal Government is committed to addressing the challenges in the public-owned transmission network and the financing being provided by the World Bank under the Nigeria Electricity Transmission Project power sector underlines this commitment.
 The Federal Government anticipates that private sector financing in the privately-owned segments of the value-chain will complement the government’s efforts in bringing better quality service to citizens,” said H.E.
 Babatunde Fashola, SAN, Minister for Power, Works and Housing.